-- IV THERAPY - Many hypothermic patients are dehydrated and may require aggressive fluid resuscitation.
-The field goal is volume expansion not rewarming.

-- Use bolus therapy for volume expansion to endpoint of normalization of vital signs; specifically heart rate. - IV's should be heated to patient's current core temperature or greater.
-98-104° F (37-40° C) is ideal. - The recommended fluid for rehydration is a balanced salt solution, such as normal saline or ringer's lactate. - Do not use TKO lines in hypothermic patients.
+- Many hypothermic patients may require aggressive fluid resuscitation.
+The field goal is volume expansion not rewarming. - ► Use bolus therapy for volume expansion to endpoint of normalization of vital signs; specifically heart rate. - ► IV's should be heated to patient's current core temperature or greater.
+98-104° F (37-40° C) is ideal. - ► The recommended fluid for rehydration is a balanced salt solution, such as normal saline or ringer's lactate. - Do not use TKO lines in hypothermic patients.
 Use a saline lock.